-Honours Degree of Bachelor of Speech Pathology New
+Bachelor of Speech Pathology (Honours)

-Transform lives through the power of speech
+Transform lives through the power of communication

 Talented speech pathologists are already highly sought-after, and demand is growing fast.